This article has links to products and services we love, which we may make commission from.

 Gairloch

-Gairloch is a small village with a few sandy beaches (Big Sand and Red Point) and another couple of coffee shops.
+Gairloch is a small village with two sandy beaches (Big Sand and Red Point) and two coffee shops.

 Gairloch is home to one of the most scenic golf courses in the country (world); good luck focusing on your swing with views of the Isle of Skye ahead.